creme332/Binomial-Distribution-Visualiser/README.md

 `X ~ B(n,p)` is drawn for any valid parameters `n`, `p`.
 Other information such as the mean, mode, variance, and proabability distribution table can also be output.

 # How to use #
 All the code required to run the program in `main.cpp`.
 It is recommended to put your terminal in full screen.
+If you are using an [online compiler](https://www.onlinegdb.com/online_c++_compiler) use the code from `OnlineCompilerVersion` file.

 Call function as :
 ```cpp